 5. Think Twice Before You De-ice

 If you have a professionally installed asphalt driveway, you don’t have to worry about salt damaging your surface or causing potholes.
-But, there are environmental effects you should consider before your apply salt to your surface.
+However, there are environmental effects you should consider before you apply salt to your asphalt surface.
 Salt in water runoff affects plants and animals as well as local waterways.
-Did you know that studies have shown increased salinity in rivers, lakes and drinking water as a direct result of roadway salting?
+Studies have shown increased salinity in rivers, lakes and drinking water as a direct result of roadway salting.
 So while there are benefits to salt use, it is important to shovel and plow snow away first and use deicers sparingly.
-At Wolf Paving, we choose to use a mix of sand and salt because we find this is the best for melting, improving traction and having as little impact on the environment as possible.
+At Wolf Paving, we choose to use a mix of sand and salt because we find this is the best for melting, improving traction, and having as little impact on the environment as possible.

 6. Repair Potholes